k98kurz/BasicBlockChain/readme.md

 # To Do

-1. Add ECDHE functionality.
-2. Refactor into a class.
+- Refactor into a class.

 # Copyright / ISC License